-Technical parameters that needs to be considered for Composite Fish Culture
+Technical parameters that needs to be considered for Composite Fish Culture project are as follows :

-1. Selection of Pond
+1. Selection of Pond:

 The main criteria to be kept in mind while selecting the pond is that the soil should be water retentive, adequate supply of water is assured and that the pond is not in a flood prone area.
 Derelict, semi derelict or swampy ponds can be renovated for fish culture by dewatering, desilting, repair of the embankments and provision of inlet and outlet.
 The pond may be owned by the individual or taken on lease in which case the lease period should be more or coterminous with the repayment period.
-Construction of new ponds in ideal sites is recommended keeping in view the above parameters.

 The eligible items of pond development are as follows: